alihamzapk/LiveKnowledge/_datasets/dublin-core-namespace.md

 language: en
 type:
   - Namespace
-translators: None
+translators: none
-keywords: materials
+keywords: metadata
 validator: 'Mayukh Bagchi'
 reference_teleontology: to be added
 reference_UKC_Version: to be added
 project_Page: to be added
 category:
-  - Materials
+  - Metadata
 ---